Anolis viridulus: Phylogeny

-A. viridulus is closely related to A. altitudinalis, A. oporinus, and A. toldo—species with restricted distributions in eastern Cuba.
-Phylogenetic analyses based on mitochondrial and nuclear gene sequences confirmed that A. viridulus is genetically distinct, exhibiting 7–9% divergence from its closest relatives.
+A. viridulus is closely related to A. altitudinalis, A. oporinus, and A. toldo, species endemic to Cuba.
+Phylogenetic analyses based on mitochondrial and nuclear gene sequences confirmed that A. viridulus is genetically distinct and exhibits 7–9% divergence from its closest relatives.

 Etymology

-The specific epithet viridulus is derived from the Latin diminutive for "green", reflecting the vivid coloration and small size of this anole.
+The specific epithet viridulus is derived from the Latin diminutive for "green", reflecting the green coloration and small size of this anole.

 Description

-A. viridulus is a small, compact species with a laterally depressed body and relatively flat head.
+A. viridulus is a small species with a laterally depressed body and flat head.
 Adults exhibit a maximum snout-vent length (SVL) of approximately 44.6 mm in males and 43.7 mm in females.
-The species is characterized by a combination of: short limbs and a tapering tail, smooth to slightly keeled body scales, squeaky vocalizations when handled.
+The species is characterized by a combination of small limbs and a tapering tail, smooth to keeled scales and squeaky vocalizations when touched.
 Furthermore, the species lacks the prominent white supralabial stripe and supraxillary spot found in A. altitudinalis.
 It also has distinct fourth toe lamellae counts and postmental scale patterns compared to other subgroup members.